kaushikranjan/delineation/README.md

-Delineation using GraphX
+Watershed Delineation using GraphX
 ================================

 ##What's this?
 This algorithm computes all vertices in a directed graph, that can reach out to a given vertex.
-It finds use in varied applications, one being Geographic Information Systems to compute the delineation of a co-ordinate i.e. the various co-ordinates in the map from where water can flow to a given co-ordinate
+It finds use in varied applications, one being Geographic Information Systems to compute the watershed delineation of a co-ordinate i.e. the various co-ordinates in the map from where water can flow to a given co-ordinate

 ##Contents :
 ```